A forgotten diary, a forbidden love affair, a desperate fight to save her country

 Discover the story of the remarkable World War Two gunner girls in this entrancing and heartbreaking novel, perfect for fans of Martha Hall Kelly's The Lilac Girls and Kristin Hannah's The Nightingale.

-Available in the US in hardcover, audiobook, and ebook at these retailers:
+Available in the US in paperback, audiobook, and ebook at these retailers:

 Available in Canada in paperback, audiobook, and ebook at these retailers: